Skip to main content

 4. Continuous improvement: As new knowledge, data, and technologies emerge, we will continue to reduce emissions and influence the market in ways that reduce emissions and advance equity and health.

 Harvard asks its vendors and suppliers for emissions data whenever possible, and plans to work with other large organizations to send aligned market signals for more transparency and high-quality data.
 Harvard is also partnering with thought leaders like the World Resources Institute and our peers to improve Scope 3 emissions reporting standards that we and others follow.
-Meanwhile, we are not waiting to reduce emissions from Harvard’s five priority categories.
+Meanwhile, we are not waiting to reduce emissions from Harvard’s priority categories.

 How we leverage Harvard’s influence to amplify climate, health, and equity benefits